element-hq/policies/docs/ems/privacy_notice.md

 * 2021, October 11: updates to 2.2.1 to cover changes in Marketing subprocessors
 * 2021, December 1: updates to 1.2 to define relationship with identity servers
 * 2022, May 30: updates to 2.2.2 to include location sharing
+* 2022, August 17: update to 2.2.2 to include device managment